 Accepting Multiple Job Offers

-If you accept more than one job offer, not only is it unprofessional, but it’s also burning any chance of building bridges with one or more companies.
+Accepting more than one job offer is unprofessional.
+You also run the risk of burning any chance of building bridges with one or more companies.
 In the long-run, this may damage your reputation.
 Competitors do talk, especially when it comes to recruitment and headhunting.
 Don’t damage your reputation and destroy your chance of a good career with or in your industry

 .
 Instead, you should take some time to consider the positions on offer and decline respectfully.